GravityKit/GravityView/readme.txt

 	- Added: "Clear all" link to remove all fields from the View editor at once
 	- Fixed: It was possible to drag and drop a field while the field settings screen was showing.
 Now it's not!
 	- Fixed: See when fields have been deleted from a form
+* New: Brand-new lightbox script, now using [Fancybox](http://fancyapps.com/fancybox/3/).
+It's fast, it's beautiful, and mobile-optimized.
+	- Fixes issue with Gravity Forms images not loading in lightboxes due to secure URLs
+* Ready for Gravity Forms 2.5!
 * Added: Better support for the Consent field
 * Improved layout of the Manage Add-Ons screen
 	- Added a "Refresh" link to the Manage Add-Ons screen.
 This is helpful if you've upgraded your license and are ready to get started!